 The affairs of ISES are vested in a Council consisting of the President, the Senior Vice-President, the Junior Vice-President and 12 other voting members.
 Please refer to the ISES Constitution for details about the duties of the different positions.
 If you have a specific question you want to have addressed by a council member, you can send an email by clicking on the name.

-JUNIOR VICE PRESIDENT - Camie Heleski (acting also as PROCEDURAL ADVISOR)
+HONORARY PRESIDENT - Camie Heleski (acting also as PROCEDURAL ADVISOR)

 Camie was the local organizer for the 2007 ISES Conference.